admin-cf-1/cardano-coin-selection/information/specification.md

 Over time, selecting entries randomly in this way will tend to limit amount of dust that accumulates in the UTxO set.

-#### Change Management
+#### Principle 2: Change Management

-As mentioned in the background section, coin selection algorithms should, over time, create a UTxO set that has useful outputs: outputs that will allow us to process future payments with a minimum number of inputs.
+As mentioned in the [background](#background) section, coin selection algorithms should, over time, create a UTxO set that has useful outputs: outputs that will allow us to process future payments with a minimum number of inputs.

 If for each payment request of value **v** we create a change output of *roughly* the same value **v**, then we will end up with a distribution of change values that matches the typical value distribution of payment requests.

-#### Performance Management
+#### Principle 3: Performance Management

 Searching the UTxO set for additional entries to *improve* our change outputs is *only* useful if the UTxO set contains entries that are sufficiently